kiboschool/course-c4s-writing/src/communicating-for-success/final-assessments.md

   - What skills you possess to make this project successful.

 2) **A proposal for your digital literacy project (500 - 1000 words)** that tells the application committee:
   - What problem you are trying to solve.
+(Which foundational digital literacy skills are you trying to increase and for which population of people).
   - Why this is an important problem to solve.
-  - Who the main beneficiary of this project is.
   - How your project will solve the problem?
 Include a rough timeline.
   - Who you will need to work with to implement this project.
   - What challenges or difficulties you anticipate, and how you plan to overcome them.